Nonsymmetric Reduction-based Algebraic Multigrid: Convergence of reduction-based AMG

-In Section \ref{sec:tri:air}, we show that it is often possible in practice to construct $Z$ such that $\|\delta_R\|$ is quite small.
-Recall that $\|\mathcal{K}^{-1}\| = O(1/h)$.
+In Section \ref{sec:tri:air}, we show that it is often possible in practice to construct $Z$ such that $\|\delta_R\|$ is quite small \tcb{relative to $\|A\|$}.
+Recall that, \tcb{for hyperbolic problems,} $\|\mathcal{K}^{-1}\| = O(1/h)$.
 On a relatively coarse grid, it is possible that $\|\delta_R\| \ll O(h)$ and, consequently, $\| G \|<1.0$, regardless of $W$.
 In fact, $W=\mathbf{0}$ is a reasonable choice in that context because that choice reduces the complexity of $\mathcal{K}$, making the algorithm more efficient.
 However, in general, a better $W$ may be necessary for convergence.
 The following section develops conditions for which $\|G\| < 1$.